cjthedj97/chowdown/pages/inventory.md

             .then(response => response.json())
             .then(data => {
                 if (data.status === 1) {
-                    // Product exists in API, inform user displayError(`Product found in the database: ${data.product.product_name}.
+                    displayError(`Product found in the database: ${data.product.product_name}.
 Please check your local list.`);
                 } else {
-                    // Product does not exist in API displaySuccess('Product not found in the global database, safe to assume it is not present.');
+                    displaySuccess('Product not found in the global database, safe to assume it is not present.');
                 }
             })